 MISO is currently well behind CAISO and ERCOT with 1,000 MW of storage online.
-However, MISO does have over 60,000 MW of energy storage projects in its queue, waiting for their chance to connect to the grid.
+However, MISO does have nearly 60,000 MW of stand-alone energy storage projects in its queue, waiting for their chance to connect to the grid.
 Instead of leveraging its current queue interconnection process to bring these projects online, MISO developed a new proposal called the "Expedited Resource Addition Study" (ERAS).
 The ERAS proposal, if passed, will streamline natural gas projects at the expense of all the projects stuck waiting in the queue.
 As part of its justification for this proposal, MISO cited a potential resource adequacy shortfall of 2.7 gigawatts (GW).
 However, the study used to identify this potential shortfall assumed that no energy storage will be built in the next five years.

-In fact, there are 60 gigawatts (GW) of storage in the MISO queue right now, which can be constructed in 12-18 months.
 Energy storage can effectively integrate into the Midwest's fuel mix, but MISO needs to give it a fair chance.
-The amount of storage capacity in the queue is enough to meet MISO's resource adequacy requirements for five years.
+The 60 GW of storage capacity in the queue is enough to meet MISO's resource adequacy requirements for five years.
 And there's another 50 GW of hybrid projects in the queue.
 Even when factoring in the 21% completion rate, there are still 18 GW of capacity through storage and hybrids in the queue, and once MISO's planned transmission portfolios are built, the completion rate should improve, and an increase to 35% would add another 29 GW of capacity.